markjnkim/es_mod/03-javascript/content/lesson-5-bugs.md

   }
 };
 ```
-> **Pro Tip:** Note the following conditional statement sets a value to zero if the variable `highScore` is defined, but not assigned a value:
+> **Pro Tip:** Note the following conditional statement sets a value to zero if the variable `highScore` is defined, but not assigned a value, which is the same as null:
 >```javascript
 >if (highScore === null) {
 >  highScore = 0;